 Exploring Hate: Antisemitism, Racism and Extremism is a new public media content initiative about the roots and rise of hate in America and across the globe.
-Exploring Hate will provide historical programming and examine present-day threats, seeking to highlight solutions-based responses that promote understanding, healing and civility.
+Exploring Hate provides historical programming, examines present-day threats, and seeks to highlight responses that promote understanding, healing and civility.

-The initiative will launch with American Insurrection, a new documentary from the award-winning investigative PBS series FRONTLINE, premiering April 13 nationwide on PBS, pbs.org and the PBS Video app.
-American Insurrection will examine the rise of political extremism and violence in America.
+The initiative launched on April 13, 2021 with American Insurrection, a new documentary from the award-winning investigative PBS series FRONTLINE.
+Examining the rise of political extremism and violence in America, the program premiered nationwide on PBS, pbs.org and the PBS Video app.

 Exploring Hate reporting also appears on national news programs Amanpour and Company and PBS NewsHour Weekend, and WNET’s regional news and public affairs programs MetroFocus and NJ Spotlight News.
-The multi-platform initiative will grow to involve original documentary production and digital content, PBSLearningMedia educational tools for classrooms, and community engagement events.
+Additionally, the multi-platform initiative will include original documentary production and digital content, PBSLearningMedia educational tools for classrooms, and community engagement events.